znarthur/orange-spectroscopy/doc/widgets/integrate-spectra.md

    - X-value of maximum from 0:
    - X-value of maximum from baseline
 2. Toggle preview.
-3. Preview plot with its editor menu like in the :doc:`Spectra <spectra>` widget.
+3. Preview plot with its editor menu like in the [Spectra](spectra.md) widget.
 4. Show a subsample of the spectra (implemented for performance).
 5. Output integrals as meta attributes.
 Otherwise only integrals will be output.
 Commit to send the changes to the output.